astrada/google-drive-ocamlfuse/README.md

 ### Usage

-The first time, you can run `gdfuse` without parameters:
+The first time, you can run `google-drive-ocamlfuse` without parameters:

-    $ gdfuse
+    $ google-drive-ocamlfuse

 This command will create the default application directory (`~/.gdfuse/default`), containing the configuration file `config`.
 And it will